malworthy/smoke/README.md

 - locate(x,y) // locates the cursor on the
 - textColor("red") // changes the console text colour
 - write("string") // write to the console without printing a newline afterwards (unlike print)
+- getch() // gets the key in the keyboard buffer.
+Non-blocking.
+If no key is present returns an empty string.

 Dates
 - dartparts(date) // returns a list of all parts that make up the date ([year, month, day, hour, minute, second])